Skip to content

 Commuter Choice supports mobility goals for both expressway corridors by funding multimodal transportation improvements that move more people, expand transportation options and make the transportation network work better for commuters.

-NVTC receives a portion of the revenues from I-66 Inside the Beltway peak-hour, peak-direction tolling and the I-395/95 Express Lanes to invest in multimodal transportation projects that benefit users of the respective toll road.
-Projects are selected through a competitive process.
+NVTC receives a portion of the revenues from I-66 Inside the Beltway peak-period, peak-direction tolling, a portion of the I-66 Outside the Beltway Express Lanes concessionaire’s annual payment to the Commonwealth, and an annual payment from the Commonwealth and its I-395/95 Express Lanes concessionaire to invest in multimodal transportation projects that benefit users of the respective toll facility.
 Commuter Choice supports local jurisdictions and transit agencies by offering both capital and operating funds for a range of improvements, including transit service enhancements.

 Local jurisdictions and transit agencies can apply for projects that meet at least one of the program goals.
 Project categories include: